Specialized Center of Excellence on Minority Health and Health Disparities Research

 Principal Investigator: Flavio F. Marsiglia, PhD, Regents' Professor and Director, Global Center for Applied Health Research, School of Social Work

-The Specialized Center will leverage SIRC's accumulated knowledge on cultural and social determinants of health and health disparities and will integrate biological, sociocultural and other contextual factors into efficacious, culturally grounded and impactful health interventions.
-Our focus is to understand the protective and risk effects of interpersonal family and household factors, the community environment, and individual health behaviors on specific biological health outcomes.
+The Specialized Center advances knowledge on the prevention of cardiometabolic disease and substance abuse disorders among the health disparities populations of the Southwest.
+The Center leverages SIRC's accumulated knowledge on cultural and social determinants of health and health disparities to integrate biological, sociocultural and other contextual factors into efficacious, culturally grounded and impactful health interventions.

-The two main research projects (ELSC and FPNG+) will target potentially modifiable youth behaviors associated with cardiometabolic disease and with substance abuse disorders (i.e., physical activity, and quality of diet, access to healthy foods, family functioning, acculturation, substance use, and illegal drug availability).
-The resulting findings will inform the design and testing of efficacious interventions that can strengthen protective factors and counteract risk factors operating within the multiple ecological domains of a young person's life.
+The Specialized Center has two main research projects that aim to identify potentially modifiable risk factors and youth behaviors associated with cardiometabolic disease and with substance abuse disorders.
+These studies inform the design and testing of efficacious interventions that can strengthen protective factors and counteract risk factors operating within the multiple ecological domains of a young person's life.